KohaILS/koha-manual-zh-cn/source/administration.rst

    -  Text for librarian

-      -  what appears before the subfield in the librarian interface
+      -  what appears before the subfield in the staff interface

    -  Text for OPAC